mapvibe/projects/README.md

 * LaunchSiteAnalysisMapping.ipynb -- Geospatial analysis and mapping using Folium
 * ibm_spacex_slides.html -- An exercise in automating the slides for the project using Claude.
 * spacex-dash-app_cloudenvironment.py -- Plotly Dash Dashboard showcasing landing success rates and payload correlation for each lauch site
 * PredictiveModeling.ipynb -- The prediction part....the good stuff
+* DataScienceCapstoneProjecGregoryGunther.pdf -- Final presentation in pdf format
+* DataScienceCapstoneProjecGregoryGunther.pptx -- Final presentation in Powerpoint Format